-Our open Kukua class is on Wednesday evenings in Langley:-
+Our 2 hour Kukua classes are on Wednesday evenings in Langley:-

-Every so often we have a tutored workshop when we invite specialist teachers to come along to train us in new rhythms and techniques.
+Every so often we have a tutored workshop when we invite specialist teachers such as Sidiki Dembele, Iya Sako and Jamie Riley of Drumroots to come along to train us in new rhythms and techniques.

-If you would like to join us please call or email to register your interest,
+If you would like to join either of the classes please call or email to register your interest

-Our Kontaani performance troupe - the band, train every Thursday evening.
-The members are already experienced in performing in public and are striving to become a semi-pro troupe.
+The Kontaani performance troupe - the band, train every Thursday evening The members are already very experienced in performing in public and are a semi-pro troupe.
 They have been chosen not only for ability and talent, but for complete commitment to Kontaani.
-This group is closed to applications.
+This group is currently closed for applications